publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616a.md

     (i) __Recruiting programs__

-        The Secretary shall conduct recruiting programs for the Loan Repayment Program and other health professional programs of the Service at educational institutions training health professionals or specialists identified in subsection (a) of this section.
+        The Secretary shall conduct recruiting programs for the Loan Repayment Program and other health professional programs of the Service at educational institutions training health professionals or specialists identified in subsection (a).

     (j) __Prohibition of assignment to other government departments__